illustration of a school and hospital with concept of data linkage

 Based on the audit, NHS Digital identified a number of areas of good practice and concluded that the overall risk of a breach of the terms and conditions with respect to compliance, duty of care, confidentiality or integrity was low.
 You can read the full audit report here.

-This is an important objective for families who seek child and adolescent mental health care is to get their child back on track at school and improve their education performance; this linkage will enable research into how educational risks factors impact childhood mental health treatment and outcome.
+This is an important objective for families who seek child and adolescent mental health care, to get their child back on track at school and improve their education performance; this linkage will enable research into how educational risks factors impact childhood mental health treatment and outcomes.

 Download the CRIS CAMHS Leaflet for more information.

 King’s Health Partners (KHP) is an Academic Health Science Centre – a government initiative to bring universities and NHS Trusts together in closer working partnerships.
-KHP brings together King’s College London with South London and Maudsley NHS Foundation Trust (SLaM), Guy's and St Thomas' NHS Foundation Trust (GSTT), and King’s College Hospital NHS Foundation Trust (KCH).
-Information sharing is core to KHP – meaning that a doctor treating someone at GSTT is able to see that person’s SLaM or KCH record, or a nurse at SLaM is able to access records at GSTT or KCH.
+KHP brings together King’s College London with South London and Maudsley NHS Foundation Trust (the Trust), Guy's and St Thomas' NHS Foundation Trust (GSTT), and King’s College Hospital NHS Foundation Trust (KCH).
+Information sharing is core to KHP – meaning that a doctor treating someone at GSTT is able to see that person’s Trust or KCH record, or a nurse at the Trust is able to access records at GSTT or KCH.

 Reflecting this information sharing by clinical teams, CRIS as an anonymised research database is also bringing together the information contained on different KHP services.